Allyooop/muskox/method.md

 As mentioned we ran the ```rails g``` command.
 We followed that with what resource we wanted to create (a controller) the name of our controller ```Pages```, which we added a sub-resource called ```index``` (which in terms of creating a controller, is a method called index).

 So, when we ran that command we created ALOT of files.
 They are all really simple BUT, it can be a little bit intimidating to see them all at once when you are learning Rails.

-Lets go through what's happening.

-1. rails creates a file called pages_controller.rb in your /app/controllers/ folder
-2. It used the invoke erb command to call the erb templating resource to do some work
-3. the erb resource creates a folder called /pages/ inside the /app/views/ folder and within that creates an erb file called index.html.erb
-4. the rspec gem is then called on to do some work itself
-5. it creates a
+Here is what it looks like:

 ```bash